menu

 Living in Hopewell

 Hopewell is a very small borough located in the state of New Jersey.
-With a population of 1,895 people and two constituent neighborhoods, Hopewell is the 429th largest community in New Jersey.
-Much of the housing stock in Hopewell was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 1,895 people and two associated neighborhoods, Hopewell is the 429th largest community in New Jersey.
+Hopewell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Housing costs in Hopewell are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.